Diplomatic missions

 Travelling of children under 18 years of age:

-Declarations can also be certified at the Embassy of Israel in Sofia.
+More information can be obtained from the Embassy of Israel in Sofia.

 Competitive service

-The Consular Office with the Embassy of the Republic of Bulgaria in Tel Aviv is open to citizens from Monday to Friday, from 09:30 to 13:00.
-The admission of citizens is carried out by a preliminary scheduled appointment on the Embassy’s website: https://www.bgembassytelaviv.com/
+The Consular Service of the Embassy of the Republic of Bulgaria in Tel Aviv works with citizens from Monday to Friday, from 9.
+30 am to 1 pm.
+Reception of citizens is carried out through a pre-booked appointment on the website: https://www.bgembassytelaviv.com

 Certifications and legalizations: